 Are you still deciding where to take a winter vacation?
 Well, we have got some ideas for you!
-Let’s take a little trip to the colder regions of the US and dive into some of the best ski resorts in the states.
+Let’s take a little trip to the colder regions of the US and dive into some of the top 7 ski resorts in the United States.
 We asked a handful of our execs where their favorite places to ski are and they certainly did not hold back.
 This is a list you will definitely want to bookmark to reference when you are planning your next ski vacation!
 Without further delay, here are our top 5 ski resorts in the US.

 - Aspen – Not surprising, Aspen made it to our list of top ski resorts.
 Secluded in Colorado’s Rocky Mountains, you’ll find a year-round ski resort town perfect for hitting the slopes and trying some above-par dining.
 Aspen is not only vastly known for its skiing, but for its equally impressive high-end selection of boutiques, restaurants, and historical stops as well.